m-peker/Python-Notes/README.md

 <b><font color="red">Iterators</font></b>

-In this section, we will try to learn how to create and use iterators and how to write our own objects iterable.
+In this section, you'll learn how to create and use iterators and how to write our own objects iterable.